Christa Wolf: Biography

 Wolf was born the daughter of Otto and Herta Ihlenfeld, in Landsberg an der Warthe, then in the Province of Brandenburg.
 After World War II, her family, being Germans, were expelled from their home on what had become Polish territory.
 They crossed the new Oder-Neisse border in 1945 and settled in Mecklenburg, in what would become the German Democratic Republic.

 She studied literature at the University of Jena and the University of Leipzig.
 After her graduation, she worked for the German Writers' Union and became an editor for a publishing company.
 While working as an editor for publishing companies Verlag Neues Leben and Mitteldeutscher Verlag and as a literary critic for the journal Neue deutsche Literatur, Wolf was provided contact with antifascists and Communists, many of whom had either returned from exile or from imprisonment in concentration camps.
 Her writings discuss political, economic, and scientific power, making her an influential spokesperson in East and West Germany during post-World War II for the empowerment of individuals to be active within the industrialized and patriarchal society.

 She joined the Socialist Unity Party of Germany (SED) in 1949 and left it in June 1989, six months before the Communist regime collapsed.
 She was a candidate member of the Central Committee of the SED from 1963 to 1967.
 Stasi records found in 1993 showed that she worked as an informant (Inoffizieller Mitarbeiter) during the years 1959–61.

 Stasi officers criticized what they called her "reticence", and they lost interest in her cooperation.
 She was herself then closely monitored for nearly 30 years.
 During the Cold War, Wolf was openly critical of the leadership of the GDR, but she maintained a loyalty to the values of socialism and opposed German reunification.
-Her experience of being under Stasi surveliance was reflected in her novella Was bleibt (What Remains).
+Her experience of being under Stasi surveillance was reflected in her novella Was bleibt (What Remains).

 In 1961, she published Moskauer Novelle (Moscow Novella).
 Wolf's breakthrough as a writer came in 1963 with the publication of Der geteilte Himmel (Divided Heaven or They Divided the Sky).
 Her subsequent works included Nachdenken über Christa T. (The Quest for Christa T., 1968), Kindheitsmuster (Patterns of Childhood, 1976), Kein Ort.
 Nirgends (No Place on Earth, 1979), Kassandra (Cassandra, 1983), Störfall (Accident, 1987), Auf dem Weg nach Tabou (On the Way to Taboo, 1994), Medea (1996), and Stadt der Engel oder The Overcoat of Dr. Freud (City of Angels or The Overcoat of Dr. Freud, 2010).